coderefinery/DEPRECATED-software-licensing/talk.md

 - How software licenses can influence the impact of your code.
 - How to motivate contributions to your code by choice of license?

 ## Disclaimer

 - I am not a lawyer
 - This is not legal advice

 ---

-## When to worry about software licenses

-.blue[Beginning of a project] is the time when ...

-- We tend to worry the least about a software license
-- It is still relatively simple to change a license

----